 Note: This is a fine weather route only – even at normal flow it has a number of swift river crossings.

 From the hut travel to the confluence of the Kokatahi River and the unnamed stream from Zit Saddle.
 Cross the Kokatahi to pick up the cut track on the true right.
-The route alternates between sections of cut track and riverbed travel, crossing the Kokatahi three times before ending up on the true left above the Top Kokatahi Swing Bridge.
+The route alternates between sections of cut track and riverbed travel, crossing the Kokatahi three times before ending up on the true right above the Top Kokatahi swing bridge.

 Time: 3 hr 30 min – 4 hr